BOM-org/BOM/README.md

  * **complicated** include object, tuple.
  * <b>NOTE T cannot be T[] self, but multi-dimension array still supported.</b> f.e.
 T[2][3][4] is encoded as  A_T_-3_2_3_4_V[12]
 * object
- associcated-array. some same as string, object use 0..16 fast length, just one byte header.
+ associcated-array is a key-value pair array. some same as string, object use 0..16 fast length, just one byte header.
 (FMV, I not use objects with more than 16 fields).<br/>
  <b>NOTE MsgPack name this type as map. because BOM introduce tuple(T...) to do generics work, Tuple(K,V)[] is same as java.util.Map type, so the "map" name not used in BOM</b>
+ <b>NOTE the key of object is NOT limited string type, it can be any type except the null.</b>Through the key type is not string, there is no additional byte cost because most object.key string is short-length, just one byte header BX, CX or DX.
 * tuple
- see the definition from [wikipedia](https://en.wikipedia.org/wiki/Tuple)
+ * **definition** A tuple is a finite ordered list of elements.
+In mathematics, an n-tuple is a sequence (or ordered list) of n elements, where n is a non-negative integer. see the definition from [wikipedia](https://en.wikipedia.org/wiki/Tuple)
+ * **format** A tuple header encoded as _D_N_XXXX, if n is odd, the last half byte use magic value, f.e. _D_3_xxxF. <b>again NOTE 0xE used in tuple, indicated any type</b>
+ * **object simplification** in object, all its pair use typed value. when many objects in message, the header byte complicating is a big waste. so the most efficient way is converting the object to tuple. f.e. point{x:float,y:float}[]==>points{field string[]:x,y;values:tuple<float,float>:1,2,3,4...
+ * **map** (https://en.wikipedia.org/wiki/Hash_table) object is equivelent to Tuple(Key,Any)[] where key cannot be null.